RaduBolbo/ModelRobustnessClassifier/README.md

 ```

 The script setup.sh does the following:
-- Installs python3, pip, kaggle and python venv if it does not exist
+- Installs python3, pip and python venv if it does not exist
-- Downloads the dataset from kaggle (one needs to set the username and API key for this to work.
-Go to kaggle at Settings -> API -> Create New Token.
-This will download a json file where you can find the username and key.
-Then go to setup.sh and set the Kaggle credentials)
-- Creates checkpoints directory -> model checkpoints can be found here (to be added)
 - Creates python virtual environment and installs the packages from *requirements.txt*

 To run the script: